🔀 Coming Soon to Linkilo — The Redirection Manager

 Agencies

 No .htaccess access required, no server config.
-CSV import/export makes onboarding new client sites a five-minute job.
+One-click import from any redirect plugin makes onboarding new client sites a five-minute job.

 → Plays nicely with shared hosting